Mariah Carey Shoves Diane Warren Off The Red Carpet At Variety’s Power Of Women Event

 “But if I had to, I already know what that’s like; I would go back home first before I had to do it again.”

 Starting November 22, Mariah will embark on her “All I Want For Christmas Is You” tour across North America.
-She is scheduled to plan a run of shows in Las Vegas, Atlantic City, Washington, Uncasville, Boston, and New York City.
+She is scheduled to perform in Las Vegas, Atlantic City, Washington, Uncasville, Boston, and New York City.

 On Spotify, the living legend currently has more than 13.1 million monthly listeners.
 Her most popular song on the app at the moment is “Always Be My Baby.”
 Other songs in the top five include “Obsessed,” “All I Want For Christmas Is You,” “Hero,” and “We Belong Together.”

-To stay up to date with Mariah, follow her Instagram account.
+To stay up to date with Mariah, fans can follow her Instagram account.